joeFaddoul/livedrop-JoeFaddoul/src/README.md

-## Use a terminal to run the interface:
+## After cloning the repo, use the terminal to run the interface:
 >> py chat_interface.py "your-ngrok-token"